n3rd/spkrepo/README.md

 Synology Package Server
 ===

-A .spk file server for synology NAS systems in ASP.NET / C#.
+A .spk package server for synology NAS systems in ASP.NET / C#.